Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

 \subsection{Inferring reionization source properties}

-To demonstrate the unique potential of 21cm-Galaxy cross-correlations for constraining source properties, we retrain our framework to infer the four astrophysical parameters $\{f_{\mathrm{esc},10}, f_{*,10}, \alpha_\mathrm{esc}, \alpha_*\}$ (Eq.\eqref{eq: astro params}) from the power spectrum measurements.
-Here $f_{\mathrm{esc},10}$ and $f_{*,10}$ denote the escape fraction and star formation efficiency normalized to halos of mass $10^{10}$ M$_\odot$, while the power-law exponents describe their mass dependence.
+To demonstrate the unique potential of 21cm galaxy cross-correlations for constraining source properties, we retrained our framework to infer the four astrophysical parameters, $\{f_{\mathrm{esc},10}, f_{*,10}, \alpha_\mathrm{esc}, \alpha_*\}$ (Eq.\eqref{eq: astro params}), from the power-spectrum measurements.
+Here $f_{\mathrm{esc},10}$ and $f_{*,10}$ denote the escape fraction and star formation efficiency normalized to halos with masses of $10^{10}$ M$_\odot$, while the power-law exponents describe their mass dependence.
 These parameters directly control where and how efficiently ionized bubbles form around galaxies, making them natural targets for cross-power inference but challenging to extract from 21cm auto-power alone, which primarily traces the integrated ionization state rather than source-bubble correlations.

 Fig.~\ref{fig:astro_corner} presents the inference results as an example corner plot using the fiducial survey configuration (100 deg$^2$, $\sigma_z=0.001$) but with an optimistic halo mass threshold of $ M_\mathrm{h,min} = 10^{10}$ M$_\odot$.
 This choice probes the deepest future galaxy surveys and serves as a proof of concept for the method's potential.
-The 21cm auto-power spectrum (grey, dashed contours) shows no constraining power beyond revealing strong parameter degeneracies, particularly between $\alpha_*$ and $\alpha_\mathrm{esc}$ where different ionization morphologies yield identical EoR timelines.
-Across the whole test set the R$^2$ scores (where 1 indicates perfect inference accuracy) range from 0.08 to 0.47 and relative PV between 60\% and 87\%.
-The posteriors remain broad and weakly correlated with the true values, indicating that the auto-power spectrum alone, while highly informative about the neutral fraction evolution, carries insufficient information to break degeneracies among source parameters that produce similar global ionization histories through different combinations of escape fractions and star formation efficiencies.
+The 21cm auto-power spectrum (dashed gray contours) shows no constraining power beyond revealing strong parameter degeneracies, particularly between $\alpha_*$ and $\alpha_\mathrm{esc}$ where different ionization morphologies yield identical EoR timelines.
+Across the whole test set the R$^2$ scores (where 1 indicates perfect inference accuracy) range from 0.08 to 0.47, and the relative PV is between 60\% and 87\%.
+The posteriors remain broad and weakly correlated with the true values, indicating that the auto-power spectrum alone, while highly informative of the neutral fraction evolution, carries insufficient information to break degeneracies among source parameters that produce similar global ionization histories through different combinations of escape fractions and star formation efficiencies.